- This event has passed.

-This webinar will aim to focus on common factors that impact engagement for families in clinical services.
-Further, the research of McKay et al. related to caregiver engagement will be discussed and applied to the family advocacy setting.
+This webinar focuses on common factors that impact engagement for families in clinical services.
+Further, the research of McKay et al. related to caregiver engagement is discussed and applied to the family advocacy setting.

 - Identify the factors, protective and otherwise, that impact engagement in clinical services.

-- Discuss professional and caregiver perceptions to clinical services, the role systems play in these services and their relationship to engagement.
+- Discuss professional and caregiver perceptions of clinical services, the role systems play in these services and their relationship to engagement.

 - Identify at least two strategies to enhance professional and caregiver engagement in clinical services using research-based methods developed by Mary McKay, Ph.D.